• Skip to primary navigation

 It has been said that the pyramids are more stupendous, the Colosseum in Rome covers more ground, and the Parthenon of Athens is more serene.
 But for sheer majesty, this hall with its gigantic columns exceeds them all.
 It is truly one of the wonders of the world.

-After exploring Karnak, we drive to the harbor and embark on the ss Karim for our 7-night cruise, with full breakfast, luncheon, afternoon tea, and dinner daily.
+After exploring Karnak, we will drive to the banks of the Nile and embark on the ss Karim for our 7-night cruise, with full breakfast, lunch, afternoon tea, and dinner daily.

-During our week’s cruise, we enjoy our ship’s amenities and the ever-changing river scenery of palm trees, rolling hills, golden sand dunes, and cultivated land.
+During our week’s cruise, we will enjoy our ship’s amenities and the ever-changing river scenery of palm trees, rolling hills, golden sand dunes, and cultivated land.
 We’ll pass several villages where, from the ship’s sundecks, we can view the activities on the riverbank.
-Hence there are also splendid opportunities for bird watching.
+There are also splendid opportunities for bird watching.

 The captain will decide on the exact order and timing of our shore visits.
 But during the week we will go ashore to visit the temples of Esna, Edfu, Kom Ombo, and Luxor.
 We will also explore the ancient city of Aswan and its Nubian heritage.
 The following gives an example of what we will see on a typical cruise.